The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives

 Indeed, global optimization approaches have been criticized by Balinski and Young \cite{young:1985} and others on the grounds that ``choice of objective function remains \textit{ad hoc}.''
 But any of the apportionment approaches described above also rely on particular choices for rounding methods, ranking indices, or pairwise comparison tests.
-At least with a global optimization method, it is clear exactly what we are choosing---namely, a universal notion of \textit{overall} fairness, proportionality, uniformity, or equality of representation of the proposed apportionment.
-Of course, any number of such measures of equity of representation might be invoked, so some further axioms, desiderata, or characterizations need to be put forward justifying a particular choice of function.
-The intent throughout this paper is of course to advocate for one particular functional form, based on information theoretic entropy, which we contend is the most natural and defensible way to measure equity of apportionments.
+At least with a global optimization method, it is clear exactly what one is choosing---namely, a universal notion of \textit{overall} fairness, proportionality, uniformity, or equality of representation of the proposed apportionment.
+Of course, any number of such measures of equity of representation might be invoked, so some further axioms, desiderata, or characterizations need to be put forward to justify a particular choice of objective function.
+Our intent throughout this work is of course to advocate for one particular functional form, based on information theoretic entropy, which we contend is the most natural and defensible way to measure equity or uniformity of apportionment.